Payment Options & Due Dates

 Option 2: Deferred Payment Plan - DPP

 This plan divides each semesters' balance into 4 installments.
 Payment is determined by taking semester charges, subtracting semester financial assistance (not including work study), and dividing the balance by 4.
 The first payment is required before the start of the semester.
-A finance charge of 4% will be applied once to the remaining balance each term.
+A finance charge of 4% will be applied once to the remaining balance each term, on the first day of the term.
 Remaining fall payments are due in October, November, and December; spring payments in March, April, and May.
 There is no application required.

 Option 3: Monthly Installment Payment Plan - MIPP